Pluripotential Homotopy Theory: Wedge products

 \subsubsection{Notions of connectedness}

 A cbba $A$ is called connected if it is concentrated in non-negative total degrees and the unit $\C\to A^0$ is an isomorphism.
 It is called simply connected if it is connected and $A^1=0$.
 For example, the free algebra on a positively graded bicomplex is connected. $A$ is called cohomologically connected if $H_A^{< 0}(A)=0$ and $\C\cong H^0(A)$.
 A compact complex manifold $X$ is connected iff $A_X$ is cohomologically connected. $A$ is called cohomologically simply connected if it is cohomologically connected and $H^1_A(A)=0$.
 A compact complex manifold $X$ is called holomorphically simply connected if $A_X$ is cohomologically simply connected.
-Using \Cref{thm:decomposition}, one checks that $X$ is holomorphically simply connected if and only if $H^1_{\delbar}(X)=0$.
-In particular, $H_{dR}^1(X)=0$ for holomorphically simply connected manifolds.
+Using \Cref{thm:decomposition}, one checks that for $X$ holomorphically simply connected one has $H^1_{\delbar}(X)=0$ and, in particular, $H_{dR}^1(X)=0$.